What is Art Journaling?

 Koi Watercolor Travel Set

-Right now, I’m currently using this Koi Watercolor Travel because it easily fits into my purse and I can bring it out when I’m journaling in different locations.
+I’m currently using this Koi Watercolor Travel because it easily fits into my purse and I can bring it out when I’m journaling in different locations.

 Windsor & Newton Galleria Acrylic Paints